rakki194/xavier/docs/ao.md

   * `--quant_method` (e.g., choices: `torchao_fp8_weight_only`, `torchao_fp8_dynamic_act_weight`).
   * Keep `--fp8_type` (`e4m3`, `e5m2`) as this will be passed to `torchao` configs.
   * The existing `--complex_rounding`, `--shifturb`, `--owlshift` might become irrelevant if using `torchao`'s core quantization, unless you opt for Option A above for stochastic rounding.
-  * `--owlscale`'s direct functionality will be replaced by `torchao`'s internal scaling.
+  * `--comfyscale`'s direct functionality will be replaced by `torchao`'s internal scaling.
 However, the *concept* of per-tensor max-abs scaling is what `torchao` uses by default (for per-tensor granularity).
 * **Deprecate or adapt existing rounding/scaling flags** when a `torchao` method is chosen.

 ### 2. Model Loading and Preparation